 The Grand Jury found that citations are rarely issued for failure to meet inspection criteria.
 Many witnesses had trouble remembering the last time a citation or referral to the city attorney occurred, and the Grand Jury found one instance of confusion as to whether inspectors had the ability to issue citations.
-It is the responsibility of the fire chief and the fire marshal to The Grand Jury found that the current fire chief has instituted significant reforms and personnel changes that are moving OFD in a positive direction toward meeting its inspection requirements.

-ensure that inspectors utilize all means, including citations, to achieve compliance with the fire code, and that OFD staff fully understands the enforcement options that are available.
+It is the responsibility of the fire chief and the fire marshal to ensure that inspectors utilize all means, including citations, to achieve compliance with the fire code, and that OFD staff fully understands the enforcement options that are available.